ezpaarse-project/ezpaarse/doc/development/tools.md

 ## ecmaker

-This starts a batch processing a log file on the local instance of ezPAARSE.
+Starts a batch processing a log file on the local instance of ezPAARSE.

 Example Usage with logfaker on the standard input:
 ```bash